Frequently Asked Questions

 What is meant by “orthodox” and "liberal"?

-Orthodoxy, in regards to the Anglican Church, refers to doctrine, teaching and practice consistent with Scripture, the theology of the Christian Church (based primarily on the first four Ecumenical Councils of Nicea, Constantinople, Ephesus, and Chalcedon), and the traditional Anglican formularies (the 39 Articles of Religion; the Chicago-Lambeth Quadrilateral; the 1888 Lambeth Conference; the Jerusalem Document).
+Anglican orthodoxy refers to doctrine, teaching, and practice consistent with Scripture, the theology of the Anglican Church (based primarily on the first four Ecumenical Councils of Nicea, Constantinople, Ephesus, and Chalcedon) developed at the English Reformation, and the traditional Anglican formularies (the 39 Articles of Religion; the Chicago-Lambeth Quadrilateral; the 1888 Lambeth Conference; the Jerusalem Document).

 What is the AAC’s position on women’s ordination?

-The AAC has individual members and affiliate congregations/ministries with differing views on women’s ordination, and we respect these differing opinions.
+The AAC has individual members and affiliate congregations/ministries with differing views on women’s ordination, and we respect those differences.
 We also partner with provinces around the Global Anglican Communion, including the ACNA, who also have differing views.
-The AAC is committed to finding continued common ground in our work with all Anglican provinces, despite differing views on such issues, towards a more conciliar approach to Anglicanism worldwide.
+We are committed to finding continued common ground in our work with all Anglican provinces, despite these differences, towards a more conciliar approach to Anglicanism worldwide.

-What is the AAC's position on marriage and sexuality?
+What is the AAC's position on marriage, sexuality, and human flourishing?

 - marriage defined as “between a man and a woman in a lifelong union”